Jahan08/Antibody-Engineering/README.md

 Reversible or irreversible aggregate formation in the native (folded) or non-native (unfolded, denatured) conformations are the main consequences of mAb self associations in solution that may also lead to immunosensitivity after parenteral administration.
 The non-native (conformational) aggregation pathway occurs when unfolded or partially denatured intermediates form oligomers to shield exposed hydrophobic areas from water.
 The native state association occurs as a result of hydrophobic or electrostatic surface properties of the protein.
 Self-association in the native state is often reversible but may become irreversible if the associated proteins undergo a conformational change

+### Framework Region of Antibody

+Antibodies are composed of four polypeptides– two heavy chains and two light chains joined to form a "Y" shaped molecule.
+The variable region contained 110-130 amino acids, offers the antibody its specificity for binding antigen.
+This region is further divided into two regions: hypervariable (HV) and framework (FR) regions.
+Three hypervariable regions- HV 1, 2 and 3 exist in light and heavy chains.
+Four FR regions separate the HV regions, and they have relatively more stable amino acids sequences.
+The FR regions generate a beta-sheet structure which plays as a scaffold to hold the HV regions in position to contact antigen.
+Besides, the FR regions are highly conserved, with most of the variability occurring in the HV regions, also called complementarity-determining regions (CDRs).